chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    .. end_tag

-   Note that as these gem installs run before any recipe code has been run, the chef-client cannot be used to install compilers, and therefore native gems which require C compilers to install must not be installed out of metadata.rb.
+   Note that as these gem installs run before any recipe code has been run, the chef-client cannot be used to install compilers, and therefore native gems which require C compilers to install must not be installed by metadata.rb.
 Those gems must be installed by recipe code, which should use the ``build_essential`` resource to install compilers on the system as a preqrequisite.

 ``issues_url``